 Back pain is a common disorder and affects all age groups, from young to old age groups.
 It lowers the quality of life and increases your discomfort.
-Spinal disorders or injuries are treated through a multidisciplinary approach involving medical therapy, physical therapy, and occupational rehabilitation.
+Spinal injuries are treated through a multidisciplinary approach involving medical therapy, physical therapy, and occupational rehabilitation.
 Treatment is intended to relieve your pain, reduce inflammation, decrease stiffness and increase flexibility and mobility of your muscles.
 Read the following article to learn how you can heal your back:

 The primary goal of the treatment is to reduce pain and inflammation in your spine.
 Medical therapy is usually combined with physical therapy for management of the disease.